nsrr/chat-documentation/pages/manuals/laboratory-for-clinical-biomedical-research/4-03-04-centrifugation-serum.md

 on ice.

 One mL is aliquoted in one tall 4mL tube (tube #1).
 This sample will be used for a lipid profile.
-The remaining serum is aliquoted into (8) 1.5 ml red-top cryovials # 2 – 9 in 0.5 ml aliquots.
+The remaining serum is aliquoted into (8) 1.5 mL red-top cryovials # 2 – 9 in 0.5 mL aliquots.
 These samples should be immediately frozen at -80°C

 The remaining cells in the serum draw tube and the tube itself can be discarded in the